opencord/device-management-interface/README.md

 The device manager will then translate the commands to the device native interface (e.g. Redfish or NETCONF with proprietary yang models).

-Related documentations can be found in the [docs/](./docs) directory
+Related documentations can be found in the [docs/](./docs) directory.

-More details are upcoming.
+For anybody looking to implement a Device Manager component we suggest looking at the [RPC guidelines](docs/RpcGuidelines.md).
+Then Each API in the `.proto` files has an explanation in its own `.md` file.

 ## Meetings